KFC Uerdingen 05: History

 Uerdingen played in the amateur local leagues throughout their early history.
 By the early 1960s they had advanced as far as the Amateurliga Niederrhein (III) where they would play until 1971 when they stepped up into the Regionalliga West (II).
-The club then enjoyed a succession of strong finishes: a second-place result in 1974–75 earned them promotion to the top flight Bundesliga, where they finished dead last.
+The club then enjoyed a succession of strong finishes: a second-place result in 1974–75 earned them promotion to the top flight Bundesliga, where they finished last.
 After three seasons in the second tier 2.
 Bundesliga Nord, another second-place finish returned Uerdingen to the Bundesliga in 1979, this time for a two-year stay.
 The club would go on to enjoy its most successful years through the 1980s.
 They returned to the Bundesliga in 1983 and earned a best-ever third-place result there in 1986.
 Uerdingen also captured the DFB-Pokal (German Cup) in 1985 with a 2–1 victory over Bundesliga champions Bayern Munich in Berlin's Olympiastadion.

 Legendary in the club's history from this time is their victory over Dynamo Dresden in the quarter-finals of the 1986 European Cup Winners Cup.
 Down 2–0 after the first leg away and behind 3–1 by half-time at home in the return leg, Uerdingen came storming back with six unanswered goals to win 7–3.

 In 1987, Uerdingen also became the first club to win both the German under-19 and under-17 championship in the same season.

 The team spent the first half of the 1990s as an "elevator crew" bouncing up and down between the Bundesliga and 2.
 Bundesliga.
 After the 1995 season Bayer withdrew its sponsorship of the football team which has suffered chronic financial difficulties ever since.
 Uerdingen took up their final year of play in the Bundesliga in the 1995–96 season as Krefelder Fußball-Club Uerdingen 05.
 By the turn of the millennium they had slipped through the second division and into third division play.
 The club's persistent financial problems led the DFB to deny them a license for play in the Regionalliga Nord (III) in 2003 despite a mid-table finish and they were relegated to the Oberliga Nordrhein (IV).

 Veteran manager and Fortuna Düsseldorf legend Aleksandar Ristić was put in charge of the team as German football was reorganised with the introduction the new 3.
 Liga in 2008–09.
 KFC attempted to qualify for the restructured Regionalliga (IV), but failed in its attempt and was instead relegated to the Verbandsliga (VI) after finishing 13th.